 Profile: Williams Companies Inc (WMB)

-Northwest Pipeline is an interstate natural gas transmission company that owns and operates a natural gas pipeline system extending from the San Juan basin in northwestern New Mexico and southwestern Colorado through Colorado, Utah, Wyoming, Idaho, Oregon, and Washington to a point on the Canadian border near Sumas, Washington.
-Northwest Pipeline provides services for markets in California, Arizona, New Mexico, Colorado, Utah, Nevada, Wyoming, Idaho, Oregon, and Washington directly or indirectly through interconnections with other pipelines.
-As of December 31, 2012, Northwest Pipeline's system, having long-term firm transportation agreements, including peaking service of approximately 3.9 one million dekatherms per day, was composed of approximately 3,900 miles of mainline and lateral transmission pipelines and 41 transmission compressor stations having a combined sea level-rated capacity of approximately 472,000 horsepower.
+The Company's Northwest Pipeline is an interstate natural gas transmission company that owns and operates a natural gas pipeline system extending from the San Juan basin in northwestern New Mexico and southwestern Colorado through Colorado, Utah, Wyoming, Idaho, Oregon, and Washington to a point on the Canadian border near Sumas, Washington.
+Northwest Pipeline provides services for markets in Washington, Oregon, Idaho, Wyoming, Nevada, Utah, Colorado, New Mexico, California and Arizona directly or indirectly through interconnections with other pipelines.
+Northwest Pipeline's system has long-term firm transportation and storage redelivery agreements of approximately 3.8 million dekatherms per day (MMdth/d) consists of over 3,900 miles of mainline and lateral transmission pipelines and approximately 40 transmission compressor stations having a combined sea level-rated capacity of approximately 472,000 horsepower.
 Northwest Pipeline transports and stores natural gas for customers, including local natural gas distribution companies, municipal utilities, direct industrial users, electric power generators and natural gas marketers and producers.

-Northwest Pipeline owns a one-third interest in the Jackson Prairie underground storage facility in Washington and contracts with a third party for storage service in the Clay basin underground field in Utah.
+Northwest Pipeline owns interest in the Jackson Prairie underground storage facility in Washington and contracts with a third-party for natural gas storage services in the Clay basin underground field in Utah.
 Northwest Pipeline also owns and operates an LNG storage facility in Washington.
-These storage facilities have an aggregate working gas storage capacity of 13.2 one billion cubic feet of natural gas, which is utilized for third-party natural gas.
-Gulfstream is a natural gas pipeline system extending from the Mobile Bay area in Alabama to markets in Florida.
-Williams Partners owns, through a subsidiary, owns interest in Gulfstream.
+These storage facilities have an aggregate working natural gas storage capacity of 14.2 MMdth of natural gas, which is utilized for third-party natural gas.
+Gulfstream is a 745-mile interstate natural gas pipeline system extending from the Mobile Bay area in Alabama to markets in Florida, which has a capacity to transport approximately 1.3 billion cubic feet of natural gas per day (Bcf/d).
+Williams Partners, through a subsidiary, owns interest in Gulfstream.

 Williams Companies Inc

-TULSA OK 74172
+TULSA OK 74172-0140